Depression and Addiction

 While most of us have been through periods of sadness, grief, irritability or frustration, there’s a difference between having clinical depression and suffering from a temporary case of “the blues.”
 According to the Diagnostic and Statistical Manual of Mental Disorders 4th Edition (DSM-IV), clinical depression lasts for at least two weeks, interfering with your ability to work, maintain healthy relationships and function socially.
-People with depression may experience five or more of the following symptoms on a daily basis:

 - Feelings of hopelessness

 - Sleeping too much or too little

 - Loss of energy

 - Feelings of guilt